-Writing Bad Checks
+Arrested for Writing Bad Checks in Los Angeles?

 A check is considered "bad" if it has been written by a person who knows that there are insufficient funds to cover the entire amount of the check, or if it is cancelled by the writer before it can be withdrawn by the receiver.
-Writing bad checks is a serious offense, and it is recommended that you contact a Los Angeles criminal defense lawyer if you have been accused, arrested, or charged with the crime.
+Writing bad checks is a serious criminal offense, and it is recommended that you contact a Los Angeles criminal defense lawyer if you have been accused, arrested, or charged with the crime.

-California Penal Code Section 476a states that writing a bad check can be charged as a misdemeanor or a felony, depending on the circumstances surrounding the offense.
-If prosecutors are to successfully convict you, they must be able to prove that there was a lack of sufficient funds at the time you wrote the check, and that you were aware of the deficiency and acted with the intent to defraud.
+California Penal Code Section 476a states that writing a bad check can be charged as either a misdemeanor or felony offense, depending on the circumstances surrounding the crime.
+If prosecutors are to successfully convict you, they must be able to prove that there was a lack of sufficient funds at the time you wrote the check, and that you were aware of the deficiency and subsequently acted with the intent to defraud.

 Legal Help for Bad Check Cases in Los Angeles